 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 I have followed in the footsteps of so many other males who have secretly struggled with Borderline Personality Disorder (BPD).
-I know that I have suffered with the full-blown disorder, and that I still have vulnerable moments.
+I know that I have suffered from the full-blown disorder and that I still have vulnerable moments.
 Collecting hundreds of life stories and working with others as a therapist has confirmed to me that this is true.

 Much more acknowledgement and attention regarding the ways BPD interferes with the lives of males is still needed.
-BPD is a common disease process of emotions, behaviors, relationships, and identity that has the power to destroy lives and families; but unfortunately, my experience continues to inform me that males are yet to fully recognize this to be true.
+BPD is a common disease process of emotions, behaviours, relationships, and identity that has the power to destroy lives and families; but unfortunately, my experience continues to inform me that many males are yet to recognize this to be true.

-I can’t recall exactly when it started getting easier to manage my reactions to events and people, although I do know that learning mindful awareness has played a major role in the way things now happen (for the better) in my life.
-Without this one crucial skill, I am certain I would have lost or severely compromised every precious relationship in my life.
-With practice, mindfulness works so that a person can notice and adjust unhealthy thoughts, feelings, and behaviors.
-This makes it possible to preserve life and relationships rather than witness it all get destroyed.
+I can’t recall precisely when it started getting easier to manage my reactions to events and people, although I do know that learning to become mindfully aware has played a significant role in the way things now happen (for the better) in my life.
+Without this one crucial skill, I am confident I would have lost or severely compromised every precious relationship in my life.
+With practice, mindfulness works so that a person can notice and adjust unhealthy thoughts, feelings, and behaviours, which then makes it possible to preserve life and relationships rather than witness it all get destroyed.

-In Cognitive Behavioral Therapy (CBT) terms, this means that emotional reasoning was a major problem for me (meaning if I feel it, then in fact it is really happening).
-I also struggled with other thinking issues, such as Mind Reading (I know what you’re thinking about me), Personalizing (whatever you are struggling with has something to do with me), and All-or-Nothing thinking (either you completely love me or you completely reject me).
-Turns out these kinds of issues can result in serious relational difficulties, and so I will go into some detail about that for you.
+In Cognitive Behavioral Therapy (CBT) terms, this means that emotional reasoning was a significant problem for me (meaning if I feel it, then, in fact, it is happening).
+I also struggled with other thinking issues, such as Mind Reading (I know what you’re thinking about me), Personalizing (whatever you are bothered by has something to do with me), and All-or-Nothing thinking (either you completely love me, or you reject me entirely).
+It turns out these kinds of issues can result in severe relational difficulties, and so I will go into some detail about that for you.

-Emotional reasoning in my relationships looked something like this… I would struggle with misinterpreting the anger and frustration reactions of others as meaning they were rejecting or devaluing me.
-This has been especially hard to deal with in my relationships with female partners.
-Whenever I would FEEL rejected or devalued in relationships, I would believe it was really happening.
-My immediate urge (and eventual reaction) would be to complain about “the way you are talking to me”.
+Emotional reasoning in my relationships looked something like this: I would struggle with misinterpreting the anger and frustration reactions of others as meaning they were rejecting or devaluing me (this has been especially hard to deal with in my relationships with female partners).
+Whenever I would FEEL rejected or devalued or dismissed in relationships, I would believe it was happening.
+My immediate urge (and eventual reaction) would be to complain about “the way you are talking to me.”
 In other words, I blamed partners’ words and tones as “making me” feel rejected and worthless.
-I would become immediately upset, defensive and otherwise critical about the “crimes they were committing”.
+I would become immediately upset, defensive and otherwise critical about the “crimes they were committing.”
 After all, she shouldn’t be “making me” feel that way, right?

 Though I didn’t understand what was happening at the time, I was very much afraid that my rejection and worthlessness feelings meant that my partner would soon be quitting the relationship and walking out of my life – abandoning me.
-My feeling struggle therefore increased my anxiety levels dramatically.
-The more threatened I believed I was (i.e., the more I believed my emotions were fact) usually determined how big my reactions would become.
+My feeling struggle, therefore, increased my anxiety levels dramatically.
+The more threatened I felt I was (i.e., the more I believed my emotions were fact) usually determined how big my reactions would become.
 But guess what?
-The more reactive I became to my emotional experience, the more my partner actually wanted to leave me, for real.
+The more reactive I became to my emotional experience, the more my partner wanted to leave me, for real.
 My worst fears started coming true – Self-fulfilling prophecy!

 I also believed that the way my partners expressed themselves and experienced their lives had everything to do with me.
 It was as though they were communicating hidden messages to me through their frustrated or angry tones.
-In other words, I personalized how things were expressed by my partners… I made it “all about me” ALL THE TIME.
-My partner could be expressing something completely unrelated to me as a person, but since my feelings reigned supreme in my life (turned into “facts”) I would find a way to connect the things she was saying to the issues I believed she was having with me.
+In other words, I personalized how my partners expressed things… I made it “all about me” ALL THE TIME.
+My partner could be expressing something completely unrelated to me as a person, but since my feelings reigned supreme in my life (turned into “facts”), I would find a way to connect the things she was saying to the issues I believed she was having with me.
 “I knew” what she was thinking, and that she was planning to leave me!

 My partner could be upset with friends, with family, with work, with a broken sink, with a flat tire or with the weather; but nope, I interpreted her frustration as meaning she disliked or rejected me.
 It was incredibly easy for me to filter information this way, but always incredibly annoying for her.
 If my partner wasn’t upset with me before my misinterpretations, now she was!

-And so this is the pattern that keeps going and going… and why misunderstanding the BPD process can make such a mess out of an otherwise great relationship.
+And so this is the pattern that keeps going and going, and why misunderstanding the BPD process can make such a mess out of an otherwise great relationship.
 Learning how to manage emotions with mindfulness means that you can learn the difference between fact and fiction, and then have a chance for pondering alternative thoughts in typically challenging situations.
-Problem is that if you don’t practice mindfulness, and then realize the benefits of mindfulness, then you probably wouldn’t believe how valuable it actually is, and how important it is to continue practicing.
+The problem is that if you don’t practice mindfulness, and then realize the benefits of mindfulness, then you probably wouldn’t believe how valuable it is, and how important it is to continue practicing.

 My wish is that my fellow males that suffer from BPD will find this article and start taking the necessary steps for healing.
-Start learning to live mindfully so that your eyes may be opened and you may be liberated from unnecessary error and drama.
+I invite you to start learning how to live mindfully so that your eyes may be opened, and that you may be liberated from unnecessary stress and drama.
 Seek further instruction on mindfulness and its corrective application to BPD.
 You and the ones you love are all worth the effort required!!